wordswords/dotfiles/README.md

 ## Vista Plugin

-Vista is used for coc.vim or ctags specific function lists for quickly jumping around large projects.
+Vista is used for language server specific function lists for quickly jumping around large projects.

 1. `:Vista` to load up the right sidebar
-2. `:Vista coc` to use coc.vim to provide the tags list
+2. `:Vista vim_lsp` to use vim's LSP support to provide the tags list
 3. `:Vista ctags`to use ctags to provide the tags list
 4. `:help vista-commands` and `:help vista-options` for help